angrbrd/hyperledger-fabric-basics/README.md

 Now that the chaincode is ready to receive transactions, you can start up the client side code in your browser and give it a try.
 The front end of this sample is extremely simple and exists only for the purpose of explaining how the entire application fits together.

 To trigger transations from the web application front end, simply open the `index.html` file at the root of this repository in your browser by double clicking it.
 The application presented here is a crowd funding application, where users can add more money to an account by sending a transaction.
 You can see the current value of the account by clicking the `Get Account Value` button and you can deposit more funds into the account by specifying the amount and clicking `Donate`.
 Give it a try and you will observe that as you add more money to the account, the account value increases accordingly.
 And now it is recorded on your local blockchain.
 How cool is that :-D!
-To convince yourself that you are actually sending transactions when you click the buttons, take a look at the console output of your application, which will show a new message every time yout rigger an invoke or a query.
+To convince yourself that you are actually sending transactions when you click the buttons, take a look at the console output of your application, which will show a new message every time yout trigger an invoke or a query.

 ```
 Successfully submitted chaincode invoke transaction: request={"chaincodeID":"a657eb0787d4622b46a93ba4d16731dbea7facaab016740679f9ca9d5486e841","fcn":"invoke","args":["account","50"]}, response={"uuid":"1b0387ac-d32a-4a57-a2eb-9b508c34d3f0"}
 Successfully queried existing chaincode state: request={"chaincodeID":"a657eb0787d4622b46a93ba4d16731dbea7facaab016740679f9ca9d5486e841","fcn":"query","args":["account"]}, response={"result":{"type":"Buffer","data":[51,48,48]}}, value=300
 ```

 Also, you may once again use the peer REST interface to query the `/chain` endpoint.
-You will observe that the block height will continue to increase.
+You will observe that the block height will continue to increase with every invoke transaction.
+(Query transactions do not modify chaincode state and therefore do not get recorded on the blockchain.

 ```
 curl 192.168.99.100:7050/chain